Latest stable version of OpenEBS is 3.6.0. Check the release notes here.

 Refer to the documentation at to see all of the available configuration options:

-Because the mayastor chart is in active development, its helm chart values options may change over time and the convenience of the '--reuse-value' flags may also introduce nil yaml values for values which are required by helm's template engine.
+Because the mayastor chart is in active development, its helm chart values options may change over time and the convenience of the '--reuse-values' flags may also introduce nil yaml values for values which are required by helm's template engine.
 The 3.4.0, 3.4.1 and 3.5.0 releases face this issue.
 These releases require additional options to perform the default upgrade to 3.7.0 or above versions.
-Sample helm upgrade command from 3.4.0 to 3.7.0:
+Sample helm upgrade command from 3.4.0 to 3.7.0 or above versions:

-The 3.6.0 release does not require special options to upgrade to 3.7.0 or above versions.
+The release versions 3.6.0 and above do not require special options to upgrade to 3.7.0 or above versions.
 The default upgrade command, should work here:

 Visit the mayastor chart configuration for more configuration options.
 Add the options for the other storage engines (if any) to this command.